online-store-management

 BigCommerce is designed for medium to large eCommerce stores that need a powerful online store management system to handle high sales volumes.
 It offers built-in features that many platforms require third-party apps for, such as bulk product uploading, multi-channel selling, and advanced SEO tools.

 Magento is a powerful open-source online store management system, but it requires technical expertise to set up and maintain.
-Unlike Shopify and BigCommerce, which provide hosted solutions, Magento gives merchants full control over their store’s backend, allowing for deep customization.
+It gives merchants full control over their store’s backend, allowing for deep customization.

 Magento’s biggest strength is its advanced online store inventory management capabilities.
 Businesses with large inventories can automate stock tracking, set up complex product categories, and manage multiple warehouses efficiently.